Includes Roan Mtn, Grassy Ridge Bald, Max Patch & the Great Smoky Mountains.

-Roan Mountain itself contains five mountain peaks, and is divided into two sections by Carvers Gap.
-To the west of the Gap are Roan High Bluff and Roan High Knob, with Tollhouse Gap and Rhododendron Gardens lying between the two peaks.
+Roan Mountain itself contains five sub-peaks, and is divided into two sections by Carvers Gap.
+To the west of Carvers Gap are Roan High Bluff and Roan High Knob, with Tollhouse Gap and Rhododendron Gardens lying between the two peaks.

 The Rhododendron Gardens:

 Before hiking out to Grassy Ridge Bald my wife and I drove up the paved road to see the Rhododendron Gardens, the largest natural rhododendron garden in the world.
 We were fortunate to visit in June, just as the blooms were peaking.

 This same road ultimately leads to a short 1.2-mile trail that takes you to an observation platform just below the summit of Roan High Bluff.

 Near the Rhododendron Gardens is the site of the former Cloudland Hotel.
 Built in 1885, the luxurious inn boasted a guest list that included American politicians and European royalty.
 The hotel, however, was abandoned by 1910 and quickly fell into disrepair.

 The Hike to Grassy Ridge Bald: